raul23/ebook-classifier-training/README.rst

  max_df=0.5    min_df=5    ngram_range=(1, 1)   norm=l2

-A sample of the kind of ebooks included in this dataset:
+A sample of the kind of ebooks included in this small dataset:

 - computer_science: